egrigokhan/deep-visual-hull-prior/README.md

 ##### Evaluation
 We evaluate performance on two metrics:
--**Voxel Intersection over Union (IoU):**.
+- **Voxel Intersection over Union (IoU):**.
 We use the conversion tool from Stutz *et al.*, which converts the ground truth mesh into a voxel grid with specified dimension.
 When computing the intersection-over-union (IoU), we divide the number of voxels that are filled by both models by the number of voxels filled in either one.

 A higher IoU indicates better reconstruction result.

--**Surface Distance (Jensen *et al.*):** For this metric, we convert the predicted voxel output to a mesh file and then sample 10k points to compute the distance.
+- **Surface Distance (Jensen *et al.*):** For this metric, we convert the predicted voxel output to a mesh file and then sample 10k points to compute the distance.
 Using the software from Stutz *et al.*, we obtain the accuracy and completeness.
 Accuracy is the distance of the reconstruction to the ground truth and completeness is the distance from ground truth to reconstruction.

 Lower accuracy/completeness indicates better reconstruction quality.